thurstontye/dotfiles/README.md

 Realised I should _finally_ have a source controlled set of config files to stop general day to day maintenence being a chore.
 Tried to get start with Paul Irish's files (https://github.com/paulirish/dotfiles) which looked excellent however I need something a bit more structured to keep me sane.

-These files by Holman had my back.
+These files are forked from Zach Holman's original dotfiles - adding antibody as a zsh package manager.

 Holman's post on the subject: (http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).